dg-demers/autodis/README.md

 ###  Scrolling Terminal Printout  ###
-In all modes, autodis prints scrolling lines to the terminal every second that show five items:
+In all modes, autodis prints scrolling lines to the terminal every second that show the following five items in order from left to right:
 1) the incoming bitrate in Kbps (as NN.DD),
 2) the connection elapsed time (as HH:MM:SS),
 3) the number of seconds the incoming bitrate has been continuously less